Negative Reinforcement (Definition + Examples)

 Examples of Negative Reinforcement in Psychology

-One of the most famous examples of negative reinforcement actually appears in positive psychology.
-In the 1960s, Martin Seligman observed an experiment with dogs in harnesses.
-Some of the dogs received electric shocks from their harnesses.
-If they moved to the other side of an apparatus they were in, the electric shocks stopped.
-The stimulus (electric shock) was removed, encouraging the dogs to move to the other side of the apparatus in the future.
+One of the most famous yet ethically controversial examples of negative reinforcement emerges from a study in positive psychology conducted by Martin Seligman in the 1960s.
+Seligman observed an experiment involving dogs placed in harnesses.
+Some of these dogs were subjected to electric shocks; however, they could be halted if they moved to the other side of an apparatus.
+Thus, removing the unpleasant stimulus (the electric shock) encouraged the dogs to repeat the behavior (moving to the other side) in the future.

 Here are some other examples of negative reinforcement that you may have observed or even experienced:

-• You finish all of your work early in order to avoid rush-hour traffic.
+• You finish all of your work early to avoid rush-hour traffic.

 • Your lactose-intolerant friend orders a dairy-free ice cream so they do not experience a stomachache.

-• When your child screams loud enough about not wanting to take a bath, you give in and the child doesn’t have to take the bath.
+• When your child screams loud enough about not wanting to take a bath, you give in, and the child doesn’t have to.

 In each example, a stimulus is removed in response to a behavior.
 The next time the person (or animal) has the choice to do that behavior, they are more likely to do it because they know the negative stimulus may be removed again.